SophMC/notechain/README.md

   - Building a Naive Bayes Classifier.
 Includes `class NaiveBayes` with methods `train` and `classify` and external functions `tokenize`,`count_words`,`word_probabilities` and `spam_probabilities`
   - Test the classifier.
 Split the data into `test` and `train`.
 Create `classifier` object.
 Train the classifier object on `train`.
-  - Feed the classifier object `test` and then use `Counter` to store the results in those that are > 0.5 p of being spam.
+  - Feed the classifier object `test` and then use `Counter` to store the results in those that are p > 0.5 of being spam.
   - use `filter` to look at the 1) non spam messages most likely to be labelled "spam" and 2) spam messages most likely to be labelled "ham"
   - `sorted` with a key=function argument to sort the list based on it's bayes's probability.
   - As stemmer function could be added to improve classification i.e. "cheap" and "cheapest" - "est" could be removed.
 Naive Bayes assumes that the probabilities of different words appearing in spam are independent.
-Although this is a bold assumption to make, in general the results are good.
+Although this is an unrealistic assumption, in general the results are good.

 #### Udacity NLP #1